-As part of the Premier League's No Room For Racism initiative, leading male and female players have been speaking about their experiences of discrimination on and off the pitch and how to take action.
+As part of the Premier League's No Room For Racism initiative, leading male and female players have spoken about their experiences of discrimination on and off the pitch and how to take action.

 These films have been made into school resources as part of the Premier League Primary Stars programme, with the aim of inspiring the younger generation and helping them develop resilience and ambition.